-WASHINGTON, Dec.
-13, 2012 /PRNewswire-USNewswire/ -- A bill introduced yesterday by Representative Erik Paulsen (R-Minnesota) will have a positive impact on American businesses that rely on independent contractors to meet customer needs.
-The bill (H.R.6653) is one to amend the Internal Revenue Code of 1986 to provide standards for determining employment status, and for other purposes.
+WASHINGTON, May 21, 2015 /PRNewswire/ -- A bill introduced yesterday by Representative Erik Paulsen (R-Minnesota) will have a positive impact on American businesses that rely on independent contractor partnerships to meet customer needs.
+The bill (H.R.2483) is one to amend the Internal Revenue Code of 1986 to provide standards for determining employment status, and for other purposes.
 It puts forth a two-part test that establishes a formal definition of who is an independent contractor.
 In addition, it will clarify Safe Harbor provisions of the Tax Code which also helps to define an independent contractor.
 The measure was referred to the House Committee on Ways & Means.

-"This bill provides much-needed clarity and guidance for businesses that rely on independent contractors to provide the flexibility of their workforce they need to meet customer needs," says Rob Johnstone, president of the Messenger Courier Association of America (MCAA).
-Over 89 percent of MCAA's members said that their ability to utilize independent contractors was important to their business success, in a recent survey conducted by the association.
+"This bill provides much-needed clarity and guidance for businesses that partner with independent contractors to provide the flexibility of their workforce they need to meet customer needs," says Kirk Godby, president of the Customized Logistics and Delivery Association (CLDA).
+Over 89 percent of CLDA's members said that their ability to utilize independent contractors was important to their business success, in a recent survey conducted by the association.

-"Independent contractors are the backbone of our industry, allowing us to be responsive and flexible enough to meet changing customer demands," says Johnstone.
-"Independent contractors are a key part of this nation's supply chain and our country's ability to remain competitive in today's economy.
-As the industry that provides on-demand deliveries that respond to time-sensitive needs, we rely heavily on independent contractors to help us fulfill those customer needs.
-This bill brings clarity to the definition of an independent contractor, enabling all industries that depend on them to remain in compliance and to properly classify them.
-Before the introduction of this bill, there was no uniform and clear definition of 'employee vs. independent contractor' at the federal level.
-As a result, there has been a lot of ambiguity about what constitutes an employee and a bona fide independent contractor.
-This lack of clear and consistent guidance for businesses in making determinations as to whether an individual is an employee or an independent contractor caused much confusion and uncertainty in the business community.
-In the past, Congress has attempted to deal with this lack of clarity, but it was never codified as part of the Internal Revenue Code.
-This bill will do just that, bringing clarity and guidance to all of us who are dependent upon independent contractors in our businesses."
+"Independent contractors are the backbone of our industry, allowing us to be responsive and flexible enough to meet changing customer demands," says Godby.
+"They are a key part of this nation's supply chain and our country's ability to remain competitive in today's economy.
+As the industry that provides on-demand deliveries that respond to time-sensitive needs, we rely on independent contractor partnerships to help us fulfill those customer needs.
+This bill brings clarity to the definition of an independent contractor, enabling all industries that depend on them to remain in compliance and to properly classify them."